junglesta/wherenodoctor/_posts/2016-01-01-17-teeth-gums-and-mouth.md

 If the pain and swelling do not go away or keep coming back, the tooth should probably be pulled.

-Treat abscesses right away—before the infection spreads to other parts of the body.
+Treat abscesses right away, before the infection spreads to other parts of the body.

 A toothache results when a cavity becomes infected.